Peace of Prague (1635): Background

-Christian IV of Denmark invaded Northern Germany in support of his fellow Protestants until he was defeated and forced to withdraw in 1629.
+Christian IV of Denmark invaded Northern Germany in support of his fellow Protestants until forced to withdraw in 1629.
 Success led Ferdinand to pass the Edict of Restitution, which required any property transferred since 1552 to be restored to its original owner, which was in nearly every case the Catholic Church.
 By effectively undoing the 1555 Peace of Augsburg, the edict forced moderate Protestants like John George of Saxony and George William of Brandenburg into opposition.
 That increased after 1627 by having a large Imperial army based on their lands, whose rarely-paid troops simply took what they wanted.

-Conflicts in 17th-century Europe often drew in foreign participants because of the rivalry between the Bourbon kings of France and their Habsburg rivals in Spain and the Holy Roman Empire.
-Habsburg territories in the Spanish Netherlands, the Franche-Comté and the Pyrenees blocked the expnsion of France and made it vulnerable to invasion.
-As a result, the Catholic Bourbons supported their Habsburg opponents, irrespective of religion, including the Ottomans, the Dutch and the Danishs-Norwegians.

 In 1630, Gustavus Adolphus of Sweden invaded Pomerania with money from France and support from Saxony and Brandenburg-Prussia.
 After his death at the Battle of Lützen (1632), Sweden formed the Heilbronn League.
-Composed of smaller Protestant states and funded by France, the League won a series of victories until it was defeated at Nördlingen in 1634.
+Funded by France and composed of smaller German Protestant states, the League won a number of victories until defeat at Nördlingen in 1634.

-That re-established a military balance and highlighted differences between the Heilbronn members.
-Sweden sought to preserve its grip on the lucrative Baltic trade and to retain its post-1630 acquisition of Swedish Pomerania.
-To strengthen its borders in the Rhineland and the Low Countries, France supported the Dutch and Swedish competitors in the Baltic and Maximilian of Bavaria, a leader of the anti-Swedish Catholic League.
-The German allies wanted to restore the territorial position of 1618, which implied reversing French and Swedish gains.
+One result of Nördlingen was to highlight strategic differences between individual Heilbronn members.
+Sweden competed with Prussia and the Dutch Republic over the lucrative Baltic trade, and sought to retain its post-1630 acquisition of Swedish Pomerania.
+To strengthen its borders in the Rhineland and Low Countries, France supported the Dutch against the Swedes in the Baltic, and also backed Maximilian of Bavaria, a leader of the anti-Swedish Catholic League.
+Most of their German allies wanted to restore the territorial position of 1618, which implied reversing French and Swedish gains.

 After 1632, Ferdinand accepted Catholicism could not be re-imposed by force and opened discussions on amending the Edict of Restitution in February 1633, eighteen months before Nördlingen.
 The execution of Imperial Commander Albrecht von Wallenstein in February 1634 removed a major obstacle since he had become an independent agent.
 With the Lutheran states of Denmark-Norway and Hesse-Darmstadt acting as mediators, the two parties agreed a preliminary draft in November 1634, known as the Pirnaer Noteln.
-Although subject to many corrections and revisions, that was the basis of the 1635 agreement.
+Although subject to many corrections and revisions, this formed the basis of the 1635 agreement.